MKamr/rainmakers-portal/backend/STRIPE_WEBHOOK_SETUP.md

 Select the following events to listen for:

-- `checkout.session.completed` - When a checkout session is completed
+- `checkout.session.completed` - When a checkout session is completed (includes Payment Links)
 - `customer.subscription.created` - When a subscription is created
 - `customer.subscription.updated` - When a subscription is updated
 - `customer.subscription.deleted` - When a subscription is canceled/deleted
+- `invoice.payment_succeeded` - When an invoice payment succeeds
 - `invoice.payment_failed` - When an invoice payment fails
+- `payment_intent.succeeded` - When a payment intent succeeds (optional, for additional payment handling)

 ### Step 3: Get the Webhook Secret